 Over-the-Counter Chemical Peels VS. Peels Performed By Medical Professional

-Over the counter chemical peels and at home laser devices are also much more mild than professional treatments, making them less effective and less risky regarding potential side effects.
+Over-the-counter chemical peels and at-home laser devices are also much milder than professional treatments, making them less effective and less risky regarding potential side effects.

 However, it also means that you won’t get as much of an improvement in wrinkles, dark spots, and other skin concerns if you opt for over the counter solutions instead of professional treatments.